 The head is triangular, with round eyes, ears are set quite close together and pricked up.
 The nose is long, with a slight dip.
 Eye colour can be amber, blue or one of each.

-The body is mostly white with a coat is semi-longhair; it doesn’t have the woolly undercoat most cat breeds have.
+The body is mostly white with a coat that is semi-longhair; it doesn’t have the woolly undercoat most cat breeds have.

 Turkish Vans don’t reach full maturity until they are 3 – 4 years of age.

-The Turkish van carries the piebald gene and the coat is primarily white with coloration limited to the head and tail.
+The Turkish van carries the piebald gene and the coat is primarily white with colouration limited to the head and tail.
 It comes in the following colours: white and red or cream; white and black; white and blue.